tilt-dev/tilt.build/docs/teams.md

 ## Vet Tilt releases before your team upgrades

-Tilt's web UI will nudge users to upgrade when a new release is available.
+Tilt's web UI will nudge users to upgrade when a new release is available, at the bottom right of the screen.

 When running Tilt with a Tiltfile that specifies a team id, the default behavior is that users are only notified about Tilt releases once they're one week old.